MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

     > [!NOTE]
     > Database creation usually takes several minutes.
 If the "Provisioning database" message is still shown after five minutes, try to refresh the page.

-7. After you've created the database, return to the **Environments** page, and go to the [Change the maximum upload file size](#upload) procedure later in this topic.
+7. After you've created the database, return to the **Environments** page, and go to the next procedure: [Change the maximum upload file size](#upload).

 ## Change the maximum upload file size<a name="upload"></a>